Sophiaisrael/memory-matching-game/README.md

-# Memory Matching Game

 Author: Sophia Israel
 Course: CMPS-1100 Foundations of Programming

 ## Description
 This project implements a console-based memory matching game written in Python.
-The player selects two cards at a time and tries to find matching pairs.
+The player selects cards on a 4x4 board and tries to find matching values.

+The game supports:
+- 2-card matching
+- 4-card matching

 ## Files
 memory_game.py - Main game program

-Test_for_matching.py - Unit tests that verify the core game functions
+test_for_matching.py - Unit tests for core functions

-## How to run the game
+## How to Run the Game
 python3 memory_game.py

-## How to run the tests
+## How to Run the Tests
-python3 Test_for_matching.py
+python3 test_for_matching.py

 ## Features
 - Randomized memory board
-- Triple-card matching system
+- Supports 2-card and 4-card matching modes
+- Input validation (prevents invalid or duplicate selections)
-- Guess counter that tracks the number of attempts
+- Guess counter to track attempts
 - Automatic win detection when all cards are matched
-- Unit tests verifying core game functions
+- Unit tests verifying core game functionality